ipod825/vim-netranger/README.md

 1. Rifle is a config file ranger used to open files with external program. vim-netranger mimics its syntax and behavior.
 2. If you don't have a `rifle.config` file in `g:NETRRootDir` (default to `$HOME/.netranger/`), vim-netranger will copy a default one to that directory.
 You can simply modify the default `rifle.config` to serve your need.
 3. The first match (if any) in `rifle.config` is adopted.
-4. If multiple match are found, you can press `a` to select which program you want to use.
+4. If multiple match are possible, press `a` (stands for ask) to show a list of candidates.
+Press the correct character to select the program.
+Alternatively, move your cursor and press enter (`<cr>`).

 ### Sort
-1. Press `S` to sort.
+1. Press `S` show a list of sorting modes.
+Press the correct character to select the mode.
+Alternatively, move your cursor and press enter (`<cr>`).

 ### Panel Mode